BooST: Boosting Smooth Trees for Partial Effect Estimation in Nonlinear Regressions: BooST

 Boosting is another greedy method to approximate nonlinear functions that uses base learners for a sequential approximation.
 The model we use here, called Gradient Boosting, was introduced by \citet{friedman2001greedy} and can be seen as a Gradient Descendent method in functional space.
 Other boosting algorithms can also be considered Gradient Boosting, for example, \cite{mason2000boosting}.

 The study of statistical properties of the Gradient Boosting is well developed.
-For example, for regression problems, \citet{duffy2002boosting} demonstrated bounds on the convergence of boosting algorithms using assumptions on the performance of the base learner. \citet{zhang2005boosting} proves convergence, consistency and results on the speed of convergence with mild assumptions on the base learners. \citet{buhlmann2002consistency} shows similar results for consistency in the case of $\ell_2$ loss functions and three base models, which is the same framework we have in the BooST.
+For example, for regression problems, \citet{duffy2002boosting} demonstrated bounds on the convergence of boosting algorithms using assumptions on the performance of the base learner. \citet{buhlmann2002consistency} shows results for consistency in the case of $\ell_2$ loss functions and three base models, which is the same framework we have in the BooST. \citet{buhlmann2003boosting} presented consistency and a minimax rate of convergence for the special case where the base leaner are smooth splines.
+These results, where generalized in \citet{bissantz2007convergence} for the case where the base learner are symmetric kernels. \cite{buehlmann2006boosting} proves consistency and convergence rates for in high dimensional models under sparsity assumptions and linear base learners. \citet{zhang2005boosting} proves convergence, consistency and results on the speed of convergence with mild assumptions on the base learners.
 Since boosting indefinitely leads to \textit{over-fitting} problems, some authors have demonstrated the consistency of boosting with different types of stopping rules, which are usually related to small step sizes, as suggested by \citet{friedman2001greedy}.
 Some of these works include boosting in classification problems and gradient boosting for both classification and regression problems.
-See, for instance, \citet{jiang2004process, lugosi2004bayes, bartlett2007adaboost, zhang2005boosting, buehlmann2006boosting, buhlmann2002consistency}.
+See, for instance, \citet{jiang2004process, lugosi2004bayes, bartlett2007adaboost, zhang2005boosting, yao2007early}.